nfq-technologies/sylius-omnisend-plugin/docs/api/orders.md

 ##Orders API

-On each taxon action taxon data is pushed to omnisend.
+On each order action order data is pushed to Omnisend.
 - Order create event is fired after successful checkout.
 - Order update events are fired in admin are after order data change.